AngelArgirov/msp2/README.md

 Frequent Visitor Goals

 As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+The buttons on the home page, about page, contact page are not workimg except the "Let's Start" button !!!

+The users can send an emails for contact with the company throught the email form

 # RESOURCES